 The Madison Bach Musicians will provide harpsichord and string quartet accompaniment for the final concert.
-Finalists will have an opportunity to rehearse before the competition on the afternoon of Thursday, July 7th and the morning of Friday, July 8th.
+Finalists will have an opportunity to rehearse before the competition.
 You must use the provided ensemble for the final competition.
 Competition pitch is A=415 Hz.

 - Finalists will be given up to $500 for travel to Madison (limited to actual expense)